TWiStErRob/PhilHackerBlogSource/content/post/principles-of-tech-financing/index.md

-share = true	# set false to hide share buttons menu= ""		# set "main" to add this content to the main menu author = "" title = "Test Driven Principles of Tech Financing: When to write or re-write crappy code"
+share = true	# set false to hide share buttons menu= ""		# set "main" to add this content to the main menu author = "" title = "Test Driving Principles of Tech Financing: When to write crappy code"
 +++

 Because I'm currently working with 2 startups, I've been thinking a lot about tech debt lately.
 One startup is _very young_ and doesn't have much technology.
 They're rocking a concierge MVP and doing a lot of stuff manually.
 Another startup is more mature and took on some technical debt early to ensure that it could make key moves that helped it survive.
 Because of this, I'm daily faced with two, related questions: